somedatapacket/docs.humio.com/content/language-syntax/_index.md

 ## Principles {#intro}

 The Query Language is built around a 'chain' of data processing commands linked together.
-Each expression passes its result to the next expression in the sequence.f That way you can create complex queries by combining query expressions.
+Each expression passes its result to the next expression in the sequence.
+That way you can create complex queries by combining query expressions.

 This architecture is similar to the idea of [command pipes](https://en.wikipedia.org/wiki/Pipeline_(Unix))